Raff vs Oracle Cloud: Pricing, Features, and Use Cases

 | 1 vCPU / 1 GB RAM | $3.99/mo | ~$8.40/mo |

-These Oracle Cloud estimates are based on the published Ampere A1 compute pricing of approximately $0.01 per OCPU-hour and $0.0015 per GB-hour, calculated using a 730-hour monthly usage estimate.
+These Oracle Cloud estimates follow the original article's method: approximately $0.01 per CPU-hour and $0.0015 per GB-hour, calculated using a 730-hour monthly usage estimate.
+Actual OCI bills may differ depending on shape, region, storage, networking, image, free-tier eligibility, and additional services.

 While Oracle Cloud can be extremely cost-effective under its free tier, workloads that exceed the free allocation typically incur additional charges for compute, storage, and network traffic.